influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withReplicas(replicas)
 ```

-Size is the expected size of the alertmanager cluster.
-The controller will eventually make the size of the running cluster equal to the expected size.
+"Size is the expected size of the alertmanager cluster.
+The controller will eventually make the size of the running cluster equal to the expected size."

 ### fn spec.withRetention